beechit/TYPO3_Welcome/README.md

 The default color scheme / css styling is perhaps not as desired.
 To adjust this in TYPO3 you can add your own css styles.

 First step is to create an css file to adjust the color of the menu bar to the economical green color.
 This file is called main.css and is located at Resources/Public/Css.
-Content of this file to change the menubar to green is:
+Content of this file to change the menubar to gray is:

 	.navbar {
 		background-color: green;